Who we are

 Uganda Harm Reduction Network (UHRN) is a Community Based Organisation, established in 2011, Reg No. WCBO/1253/11, found by former drug users, to provide a national platform and reduce the health, social and economic harms associated with “drug use”.
 We seek to develop a supportive environment for the implementation and expansion of harm reduction programmes for Drug Users( sex workers, youth and IDUs) in partnerships with other stakeholders as we strive for victory in Uganda.

 The vision of UHRN is the creation of a safe and secure Ugandan society that reorganizes and protects the health, social, economic and human rights of drug users”.

 To reduce the health, social and economic harms associated with drug use to develop an enabling environment for the implementation and expansion of human right interventions for drug users in Uganda.

-- Organize and equip drug users whose rights have been violated to take responsibility of their health, social, economic well being and sustainability through economic empowerment trainings and functional adult literacy programmes.
+- Organize and build the capacity of drug users to take responsibility of their health, social and economic well being through economic empowerment and functional adult literacy programmes.

 - Document and expose human rights violations against drug users and call for legal protection and engage in policy reforms on laws that negatively impact on drug users.

 Core values for UHRN: The driving forces that guide all actions and practices in UHRN are:-

 - Social justice, protection and recognition in society

 - Empathy for each other as drug users